-E Contracts and Specific Relief Act: E-Contracts, Section 10A of Information Technology Act, 2000, Electronic Documents as Web Pages, Digital Certificates as Entry Passes, Time and Secured Electronic Place of Contract, Custody of Government as Contracting Party: Constitutional provisions - Government's procedural requirements kinds of Government contracts, Settlement of power to contract, disputes and remedies.
+E Contracts and Specific Relief Act: E-Contracts, Section 10A of Information Technology Act, 2000, Electronic Documents as Web Pages, Digital Certificates as Entry Passes, Time and Place of Contract, Secured Custody of Electronic Records.
+Government as a Contracting Party: Constitutional provisions - Government's power to contract, procedural requirements kinds of Government contracts, Settlement of disputes and remedies.